your ultimate smoke detectors GUIDE

 Saves you the hassle of having to know what type of batteries to buy for replacement.

-To circumvent these uncertainties, regular testing of smoke alarms are recommended (we say it is a must).
+To circumvent these uncertainties, regular testing of smoke detectors are recommended (we say it is a must).
 A monthly test would be sufficient.
-All smoke alarms will come with some form of test button.
+All smoke detectors will come with some form of test button.
 To test, simply depress the test button and one should hear the alarm going off.

 Do note that this test only confirms the circuitry is to sound off the alarm is functional.
 It should not be interpreted that the sensors are functioning properly.
 Read this Question to learn more.

-If a smoke alarm uses a sealed-in, non-replaceable battery, what can one do if the smoke alarm fails in the test (no alarm heard) or showing low battery warning before its claimed battery life?
+If a smoke detector uses a sealed-in, non-replaceable battery, what can one do if the smoke detector fails in the test (no alarm heard) or showing low battery warning before its claimed battery life?

 Clearly, it will not be possible to replace the battery oneself since it is non-replaceable.
 There are only 2 options available:

-Throw away the smoke alarm and replace a new one.
+- Throw away the smoke detector and replace a new one.

 INSISTS ON A WARRANTY PERIOD AS LONG AS THE CLAIMED BATTERY LIFE